steviegt6/Psyche/README.md

 ## Why an independent fork?
 Why not just make a pull request?
 I've been waiting nearly two months for a pull request as simple as one that changes a couple compilation flags (see: ShadowMario/FNF-PsychEngine#700).
 I do not want to endure Shadow Mario's PR process.
 In addition to that, I also have my own design philosophies and nitpicks that should not interfere with the development of _Psych Engine_, and am less tolerant of 9-year-olds on my repositories.

+## Credits
+If you wish to view both Psych Engine's credits as well as Psyche's credits, please view [CREDITS.md](CREDITS).

 # Psych Engine
 The engine originally used as a base for the [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier modding alternative for those that are unfamiliar with Haxe.